ivazelim/speed_meter/README.md

 # speed_meter.aleo

-This Leo program, `speed_calculator.aleo`, is designed to calculate speed based on user-provided distance and time values.
+This Leo program, `speed_meter`, is designed to calculate speed based on user-provided distance and time values.
 It utilizes a simple formula: speed = distance / time.

 ## Build Guide